zdodson21/retro-desktop-portfolio/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
+Once the server is running, open your browser and navigate to `http://localhost:4200/` (or the provided localhost URL provided by Angular if port 4200 is currently in use).
 The application will automatically reload whenever you modify any of the source files.

 ### Code scaffolding